Upper Arm Disability after Axillary Surgery for Early Breast Cancer

-Background: Treatment of early breast cancer includes surgical removal of the tumor and evaluation of axillary lymph nodes.
+Background: The treatment of early breast cancer includes surgical removal of the tumor and evaluation of axillary lymph nodes.
 Axillary lymph node surgery is associated with upper arm morbidity.
 The impact of this upper arm limitation has a direct effect on the patient’s quality of life.
-Objectives: To quantify the symptoms of upper extremity disability and identify correlations between severity of symptoms and type of axillary surgery.
-Methods: An observational study was performed on 2 groups of patients who had undergone surgery for breast cancer.
-A retrospective group, which comprised patients who had undergone axillary surgery 2 years prior to the study, and a prospective group of patients who had undergone axillary surgery 6 weeks from study commencement.
-Data was collected using the DASH® questionnaire and analyzed using SPSS v13®.
+Objectives: To quantify the symptoms of upper extremity disability, and identify correlations between severity of symptoms and type of axillary surgery.
+Methods: An observational study of 2 groups of patients who had undergone surgery for breast cancer.
+Data were collected using the DASH® questionnaire and analyzed using SPSS v13®.
 Results: All 102 participants reported upper extremity symptoms.
 The mean DASH score for all participants was 51.7.
 Participants in the retrospective arm had a higher DASH score of 53; those in the prospective arm had a score of 47.3.
-There was no correlation between severity of symptoms and type of axillary surgery performed.
-Conclusion: There is a need to implement targeted rehabilitation services after the primary surgery.
+Conclusion: There was no correlation between severity of symptoms and type of axillary surgery performed.
+Targeted rehabilitation services should be implemented after the primary surgery.

 Conflicts of Interest: None

-In general, patients with early stage breast cancer undergo primary surgery (breast conserving surgery or mastectomy) to the breast; regional lymph node dissection, with adjuvant treatments composed of chemotherapy or radiotherapy.
+In general, patients with early stage breast cancer undergo primary surgery to the breast (breast conserving surgery or mastectomy) and regional lymph node dissection, with adjuvant treatments composed of chemotherapy or radiotherapy.

-Hack et al. surveyed 222 women that underwent ALND with or without radiotherapy, and reported that 72% experienced arm/shoulder pain, weakness, or numbness.
-They found that the presently used “pain intensity and affect scales” independently accounted for a statistically significant portion of the variance in QOL (5).
-Due to the numerous options and measurable variables for assessment of upper arm disability, previous studies (6,12-15) have mostly evaluated the patient in either of 3 domains: lymphedema, physical restriction in arm movements and Quality of Life (QOL).
+Hack et al. surveyed 222 women who underwent ALND with or without radiotherapy and reported that 72% experienced arm/shoulder pain, weakness, or numbness.
+The authors found that the presently used “pain intensity and affect scales” independently accounted for a statistically significant portion of the variance in QOL (5).
+Due to the numerous options and measurable variables for assessing upper arm disability, previous studies (4,5) have mostly evaluated the patient in either of 3 domains: lymphedema, physical restriction in arm movements, and quality of life.

-In most studies, the questionnaire is used to assess effectiveness of treatment to the upper limb However, a study done by Smoot et al (17) used the DASH questionnaire in 120 women who had undergone axillary surgery for breast cancer.
+In most studies, the questionnaire is used to assess effectiveness of treatment to the upper limb.
+Gosselink et al. showed that the type of surgery and axillary irradiation influenced shoulder function in the short- and long term substantially (8).
+Smoot et al. (9) used the DASH questionnaire on 120 women who had undergone axillary surgery for breast cancer.
 The questionnaire was used along with other objective measures such as grip strength using a dynamometer, goniometer measurement of range of movement as well as arm volume changes to establish lymphedema.